Sebastvin/CSV-load-code-python/README.md

 # CSV-load-code-python
-Example of loading CSV data in python using matplotlib, pandas, seaborn.
+Example of loading CSV data in python and using it with matplotlib, pandas, seaborn.